nbossard/packlist/doc/publishing.md

  - menu "build/generate signed apk",
     - dont forget updating path of generation to pub/res_pub folder vx.x
     - sign V1 and V2
- - quick test apk
+ - quick test apk (drag and drop into an emulator or "adb install app_release.apk")
     - check about page
     - check what's new
     - add a new trip, add items, close and reopen
  - copy apk to latest folder
+ - open Android Console
+    - create a new version
- - upload updated screenshots to android console
+    - upload updated screenshots to [Google play console](https://play.google.com/apps/publish/)
     - updload APK to android console
  - add apk and screenshots to git / commit / push
  - commit and push master
  - draft new release in github